Hanami Dango

 Thread the dango onto bamboo skewers in the traditional order—green at the bottom, white in the middle, and pink on top.

-• Pink represents the blooming cherry blossoms and the arrival of spring.
+• 🌸 Pink represents cherry blossoms

-• White symbolizes the lingering snow from winter, marking the transition between seasons.
+• ❄️ White symbolizes lingering winter snow

 Tips for the Best Hanami Dango